SerNet/verinice-veo/.gitlab/issue_templates/EpicTemplateEN.md

-# Beschreibung
+# Description

-_Beschreibung der aktuelle Situation und Hintergrundinformationen._
+_Description of the current situation and background information_

-# Wirkung
+# Impact

-_Positive (oder negative) Wirkung auf das eigene Unternehmen._
+_Positive (or negative) impact on our company_

-# Beteiligte
+# Components involved

 _Please delete not applicable_

-Backend, Frontend, Shop, Content, Marketing, Sales, ...
+~"1.Component::1.Backend"
+~"1.Component::2.Frontend"
+~"1.Component::3.Content"
+~"1.Component::4.Shop"
+~"1.Component::5.Marketing"
+~"1.Component::6.IIT"

+# Specification

+_Supported use cases and a summary of the technical implementation strategy_

 ---

-/label ~"Roadmap::Later"
+/label ~"Roadmap::None"